 If your Goldendoodle has a curly coat you won’t need this brush, but if your Goldendoodle has fleece or wavy coat then you will need bristle brush to groom them.
-When you’re choosing a brush for your Goldendoodle, you want to get a bristle brush that has boar bristles or a mix of boar and nylon bristles.
+When you’re choosing a brush for Goldendoodle, you will want to get a bristle brush that has boar bristles or a mix of boar and nylon bristles.
 Avoid bristle brush that has only nylon bristles as it can break your Goldendoodle’s hair and coat.

 Bristle brush comes with bristles in different lengths and densities.
 If you have Goldendoodles with long coats then you need to use a bristle brush that has widely-spaced, long bristles.
 As for Goldendoodles with short coats, you need to use a bristle brush with bristles that are closer together and shorter.
 To groom Goldendoodles with coarse hair, you need to use stiffer bristles while for Goldendoodles with smooth hair, use softer bristles.

 2. Pin Brushes

 Pin brushes or known as wire pin brushes are a good choice for Goldendoodles with medium to long coats and with wooly or curly coats.
 To use the pin brush, you need to begin brushing your Goldendoodle from head to bottom or in the direction of the hair growth.
 After the first step is complete, the next step is to brush from bottom to head.
 Brushing your Goldendoodle in the opposite direction helps to grab as much dead hair as possible and you will have an easier time working through knots and mats in their coat.
 Remember the goal of using a pin brush is to brush the hair, not the dog’s skin.
 So be careful not to scratch your Goldendoodle’s skin.